 - Elite Enterprise: $500/month - 85M tokens

 While Softgen appears cheaper at entry level, the token-based system can create unpredictable costs as usage scales.
-Adalo's unlimited action model eliminates usage-based pricing concerns entirely, providing predictable costs for growing applications.
+Adalo's unlimited usage model eliminates these concerns entirely, providing predictable costs for growing applications.
+For context, Bubble's comparable offering starts at $59/month with usage-based Workload Units and record limits, while Adalo's native mobile builder starts at $36/month with no such restrictions.

 Adalo consistently receives praise for its intuitive interface, often compared to PowerPoint or Canva in terms of accessibility.
 The visual drag-and-drop builder allows users to see exactly what they're creating in real-time.
 With comprehensive templates and pre-built components, beginners can start building functional apps within hours.
 The platform includes Adalo App Academy, offering structured learning paths and extensive documentation.